-John Stevens, an English Jacobite, incongruously downplayed the political significance of the Rapparees and regarded them, too, as mere outlaws that solely robbed and plundered the country 'under pretence of suppressing the rebellious Protestants'.5 This disparagement is further illustrated by King William of Orange, who dismissed the Rapparees as 'Irish Papists, and other lewd and vagrant persons disaffected to the government, [which] are observed to wander up and down, to the terror of his Majesty's subjects'.
-On the contrary, Irish historian Éamonn Ó Ciardha has argued that contemporary leaders of the political divide in Ireland, such as the French Jacobite, General D'Avaux, did view the Rapparees as politicised 'Jacobite partisans'.7
+John Stevens, an English Jacobite, also downplayed the political significance of the Rapparees and regarded themas mere outlaws that solely robbed and plundered the country 'under pretence of suppressing the rebellious Protestants'.
+This disparagement is further illustrated by King William of Orange, who dismissed the Rapparees as 'Irish Papists, and other lewd and vagrant persons disaffected to the government, [which] are observed to wander up and down, to the terror of his Majesty's subjects'.
+In contrast, Irish historian Eámonn OĆiardha has argued that contemporary leaders of the political divide in Ireland, such as the French Jacobite, General D'Avaux, did view the Rapparees as politicised 'Jacobite partisans'.